tiprankstipranks

 Our market is highly competitive, and we may not be able to compete effectively

 Our business performance is dependent on our ability to compete successfully in markets we currently serve, while expanding into new, profitable markets.
 Our industry is highly competitive, fragmented, and is experiencing changes.
-We compete with larger multinational and offshore low-cost service providers that offer similar services, often at highly competitive prices and aggressive contract terms; niche solution providers that compete with us in specific geographies, industry segments or service areas; companies that utilize new, disruptive technologies or delivery models, including AI-powered solutions; and in-house operations of existing and potential clients.
+We compete with larger multinational and offshore low-cost service providers that offer similar services, often at highly competitive prices and aggressive contract terms; niche solution providers that compete with us in specific geographies, industry segments or service areas; companies that utilize new, disruptive technologies or delivery models; and in-house operations of existing and potential clients.
 The recent consolidation trend in our industry resulted in new competitors with greater scale and broader geographic footprint.
-They have access to greater financial resources, may have proprietary technology solutions, may be able to absorb more risk in their contract terms, or offer greater efficiencies that may be attractive to our clients and impact our business.
-The opportunity for new competitors in our industry may expand as new technology emerges and increases in importance.
+They have access to greater financial resources, may have proprietary technology solutions, may be able to absorb more risk in their client contracts, or offer greater efficiencies that may be attractive to our clients and impact our business.
+The opportunity for new competitors in our industry may expand as new disruptive technologies emerge and increase in importance.
 New competitors, new strategies by existing competitors or clients, and consolidation among clients or competitors could adversely impact our market share and profitability.
 Based on our forty years of experience in the industry, we believe that key competitive factors in our markets are the quality of service offerings tailored to clients and their customers' needs, reliable delivery processes and technology and cybersecurity infrastructure, the ability to attract, train, and retain qualified employees, global delivery capabilities, competitive pricing, willingness and ability to accept risks specific to our service delivery, and our ability to differentiate our service offerings.
-If we are unable to respond to these market factors and compete successfully by providing clients with differentiated services at competitive prices, we could lose market share, which would materially adversely affect our business.
+If we are unable to execute, these fundamental requirements effectively and compete successfully by providing clients with differentiated services at competitive prices, we could lose market share, which would materially adversely affect our business.

 Demand - Risk 1